tbalint19/tb-vue-boilerplate/docs/README.md

   - Testability

-    Vue components shall be thins layers above store, responsible only to capture user interactions and presenting data.
+    Vue components shall be thins layers above the store, responsible only to capture user interactions and presenting data.
 With mapState and mapGetters, one can easily observe changes on data in any component, and emit events form anywhere.

-    The store is where the business logic is implemented, and by properly testing (see below) actions and getters the app will not be error prone.
+    The store is where the business logic is implemented, and by properly testing (see below) actions and getters the number of bugs can be minimized.

 Read more about Vuex at its [site](https://vuex.vuejs.org/).